yortus/asyncawait/README.md

 `async`-wrapped functions may accept arguments, return with or without a value, and throw exceptions just like ordinary functions.
 When a `return` statement is executed, the function's promise is resolved with the return value (which will be `undefined` if it is an expression-less `return`).

 ### Handling Errors and Exceptions
 Within `async`-wrapped functions, errors may be handled using ordinary `try/catch` blocks.
 This includes asynchronous errors that originate from any of the `await` operations.
-The exception object should also contain a useable stack trace.
+The exception object will also contain a useable stack trace.
 If an `async`-wrapped function has no error-handling logic, and an error occurs during execution (or an exception is explicitly thrown by the function), then the function's promise will be rejected with the exception value.

 ### Nesting and Composing Asynchronous Functions
-`async`-wrapped functions may be used as `await` expressions, since they return promises and are therefore [awaitable](#what-works-with-await).
+`async`-wrapped functions may be used in `await` expressions, since they return promises and are therefore [awaitable](#what-works-with-await).
 It follows that calls to `async`-wrapped functions may be arbitrarily nested and composed, and may be recursive.

+### Expoliting Parallelism
+You can execute any number of asynchronous operations in parallel by applying `await` to an array of awaitable expressions. `await` will return the array of results when all the parallel operations are complete, or throw if any of them fail.
+Libraries like [lodash](http://lodash.com) and [underscore](http://underscorejs.org/) make this very succinct.

 ### Obtaining Promises and Thunks
 In conventional Node.js code, asynchronous functions take a callback as their last parameter and don't return any value.
 As such, calls to these functions are **not** [awaitable](#what-works-with-await).
 However, awaitable versions may be obtained with relative ease using something like [`bluebird's`](https://github.com/petkaantonov/bluebird/) [`promisifyAll()`](https://github.com/petkaantonov/bluebird/blob/master/API.md#promisepromisifyallobject-target---object), or [`thunkify`](https://github.com/visionmedia/node-thunkify).